 Organic foods may also be more expensive for consumers than their conventional counterparts.
 Since organic operations rely on more labor intensive practices, they are typically smaller, meaning that they do not enjoy the economy of scale or government subsidies available to larger conventional farms that help artificially keep the cost of food and labor down.
 Much of the farming, pest control, and weeding is done by hand.
 Organic certification is also expensive and labor intensive to manage, requiring extensive record keeping, an organic system plan, and annual inspection.
 As organic farms are small and certification is expensive, the demand for produce grown and cared for using organic practices is still greater than the supply, meaning that prices asked for organic produce will remain at a premium.

 Locally and/or organically sourced product is not always available, convenient, or affordable for all of our shoppers.
 For that reason, our Co-op carries a whole variety of products to meet a variety of our community needs.
 Throughout the store customers will notice a number of brands that are owned by larger corporations.
-Michigan State University has created a comprehensive table showing what corporations own which brands.
+Michigan State University has created some comprehensive tables showing what corporations own which brands.

 Allergen & Dietary Sensitivity Statement